Ati1707/DazContentInstaller/README.md

 ## Usage

+You can either get the prebuild release [Release](https://github.com/Ati1707/DazContentInstaller/releases)
+Or clone the repo and install the requirements to run it with python

 **CREATE A SEPARATE LIBRARY FOLDER BECAUSE THIS TOOL IS NOT TESTED!!!!**

 1. Change library path in the config file if it's not in the default location